 By John S.C.
 Abbott in 1874

-The fortress of Alamo is just outside of the town of Bexar, on the San Antonio River.
-The town is about one hundred and forty miles from the coast, and contained, at that time, about twelve hundred inhabitants.
+The fortress of Alamo once stood just outside of the town of Bexar, on the San Antonio River.
+The town is about 140 miles from the coast, and contained, at that time, about 1,200 inhabitants.
 Nearly all were Mexicans, though there were a few American families.
 In the year 1718, the Spanish Government had established a military outpost here; and in the year 1721, a few emigrants from Spain commenced a flourishing settlement at this spot.
 Its site is beautiful, the air healthy, the soil highly fertile, and the water of crystal purity.

 The town of Bexar subsequently received the name of San Antonio.
 On December 10, 1835, the Texans captured the town and citadel from the Mexicans.
 These Texan Rangers were rude men, who had but little regard for the refinements or humanities of civilization.
 When David Crockett with his companions arrived, Colonel James Bowie, of Louisiana, one of the most desperate of Western adventurers, was in the fortress.
 The celebrated bowie-knife was named after this man.
 There was but a feeble garrison, and it was threatened with an attack by an overwhelming force of Mexicans under General Antonio López de Santa Anna.
 Colonel William Travis was in command.
 He was very glad to receive even so small reinforcement.
 The fame of Colonel David Crockett, as one of the bravest of men, had already reached his ears.

 “While we were conversing,” wrote Crockett, “Colonel Bowie had occasion to draw his famous knife, and I wish I may be shot if the bare sight of it wasn’t enough to give a man of a squeamish stomach the colic.
 He saw I was admiring it and said he, ‘Colonel, you might tickle a fellow’s ribs a long time with this little instrument before you’d make him laugh.'”